epfl-ada/ada-2022-project-chromegoldfish/README.md

 ## Additional datasets

 - Google Trends for "trending topics" (per year, per category, per geo-location)
-- Timeline of the 21st century: data from Wikipedia contains significant events in the course of time.
 - Positive and Negative Word List.xlsx: data from Kaggle, a list of positive and negative words in order to study how some Youtube news outlets try to overstimulate their audience using negative words.
 - Twitter News Dataset found on: https://figshare.com/articles/dataset/tweets_csv_gz/3465974/2